-There are two scenarios that an introduction can do: It can make the journalist regret giving you any attention or it can make them more interested in who you are and your business.
+There are two scenarios that an introduction can create: It can make the journalist regret giving you any attention or it can make them more interested in who you are and your business.
 I am pretty sure that you want the second scenario.
 The only way that can happen is if you prove that you can stand out in your industry.
 You need to prove to them why they should give you the time of day because they get pitches all the time and it is likely that there are other people trying to send the same pitch.

 The best way to get a journalist’s attention is by making a connection with them by referencing something they have done recently, complimenting them about their work, show your appreciation for things they have done, etc.

 4) Email Body

 You have managed to keep their attention, which is a really good thing.